DuanXu-97/RubikCube-Web/README.md

 The move can be single-step execute or roll back by clicking single-step execution or single-step rollback.

 - **And so on:**
-Please try youself to explore more interesting functions.
+Please try yourself to explore more interesting functions.

 ## Solvers
 RubikCube-Web provides four algorithms for solving Rubik's Cube, which are LayerFirst, CFOP, Kociemba and DeepCubeA.